FernDragonborn/GoogleSheets-CRUD-expanded/README.md

 # GoogleSheets-CRUD-expanded
-Created by Fern Dragonborn
+Created by Fern Dragonborn.
-If you want, you can improve this program
+If you want, you can improve this module

 Please, do not forget to install APIs via NuGet
 APIs used: